rafaeltests/devops-exercise/README.md

 ### Deployment

 Before the application deployment we need to install MetallB, which will provide the external IP address for the service when using Minikube or a bare metal deployment.
 In this way, MetallB will pretend to be a physical or cloud load balancer.
-For cloud based deployments this step is not required because such External IP is delivered by the provider, usually through an internet facing load balancer.
+For cloud-based deployments this step is not required because such External IP is delivered by the provider, usually through an internet-facing load balancer.

 MetallB installation: https://metallb.universe.tf/installation/

 - Execute:
   kubectl apply -f https://raw.githubusercontent.com/google/metallb/v0.8.3/manifests/metallb.yaml

 MetallLB can provide IPs for the load balancers services exposed in the cluster based on different configurations.
-For this scenario we use a address range, 192.168.99.20-192.168.99.100  .
+For this scenario, we use a address range, 192.168.99.20-192.168.99.100  .
 They vary depending on environment, virtualization solution or physical.

 - Apply the configmap: